wanyuac/cgSNPs/contamination/README.md

 ### hetSNP\_depthPlot\_slurm.sh

 A bash script submitting SLURM jobs of `hetSNP_depthPlot.R` to a Linux computer cluster for a set of samples.
+Users need to change constants (such as `R_MODULE`, `code_dir`, and so forth) in the script for their clusters.